 9. ChainCatcher: The roadmap emphasizes prioritizing the incubation of perpetual contracts and prediction markets.
 Why these two directions?
 What unique advantages or opportunities do you think they have on Bitcoin Layer2 compared to Ethereum or other chains?

 Kevin: We prioritize perpetual contracts and prediction markets because they are the scenarios that best reflect the advantages of Layer2 technology.
-Perpetual contracts require extremely high settlement speed and capital efficiency, while prediction markets have high demands for real-time performance and security.
+Perpetual contracts require extremely high settlement speed and capital efficiency, while prediction markets have very high requirements for real-time performance and security.
 On chains like Ethereum, these applications are often limited by high gas fees and slow confirmations.

 10. ChainCatcher: How do you view the trend of public companies building Bitcoin treasury?
 What impact will it have on your construction of BTCFi?
 Will it generate new demands?